-Our Honors Program is directed by Dr. Lisle Dalton, Associate Professor of Religious Studies and Dr. Kristin Jones, Associate Professor of Economics.
+Our Honors Program is directed by Dr. Lisle Dalton, Professor of Religious Studies and Dr. Kristin Jones, Associate Professor of Economics.
 Dr. Dalton and Dr. Jones are available to provide students with guidance about starting an honors challenge and completing all necessary requirements.
 Both Dr. Dalton and Dr. Jones are available via phone or email and keep regular office hours.

 How do I join the Honors Program?

 To whom do I speak for more information about the Honors Program?

 Whom do I contact to obtain a brochure, proposal form, abstract, or other material related to the Honors Program?